ox-jsdoc

 The last column compares each row against oxc_jsdoc using faster / slower wording.
 Rows with different scenarios are not interchangeable feature-for-feature comparisons.

-• ox_jsdoc::parse_comment is the typed AST entry point — it parses one block into an arena-allocated typed AST and skips Binary AST emission entirely.
-The gap between this and parse_into is the cost of binary serialization.
+• ox_jsdoc_origin::parse_comment is the typed AST entry point — it parses one block into an arena-allocated typed AST and skips Binary AST emission entirely.
+The gap between this and the canonical parse_into is the cost of binary serialization.

 • parse_batch_into and parse_batch are the public batch APIs returning a typed BatchResult<'arena>. parse_batch_into reuses a caller-supplied BinaryWriter so per-call writer setup (StringTableBuilder prelude memcpy + arena buffer init) is amortized over the whole batch. parse_batch constructs a fresh writer per call.